7 Strategies for Recruiting Adult Learners and Non-Traditional Students

 Non-Traditional Students Want to Start Soon

 Prospective graduate students don’t want to wait.
 They want to start their degree quickly, finish quickly, and get onto the career (and higher salary) that the new degree will provide for them.
+These program pages from Norwich University Online have the start dates right at the top of the program description.

 Focus on Outcomes